aghosh0605/portfolioV2/content/hero/index.md

 ---
-title: 'Hello, my name is'
+title: 'Voilà!, my name is'
-name: 'Yashita Namdeo'
+name: 'Aniruddha Ghosh'
-subtitle: 'I love exploring new things!'
+subtitle: 'I love to save time for human beings!'
 buttonText: 'Get In Touch'
 ---

-I'm a Final Year Computer Science Engineering Student at SVVV, Indore.
-Primarily interested in Web Development and Data Science.
+I'm a Final Year Computer Science Engineering Student at SRMIST, Chennai.
+Primarily interested in Cybersecurity and Cloud.

 I enjoy learning new skills and implementing them in real life!